How long does it take to recover from a trauma bond, Flourishing Hope Counseling, Kingsville, Texas

 Create Clear Boundaries

-Setting boundaries does not only limit the interactions that you have with the narcissist it also prevents you from continuing your connection with the narcissist.
-When you remain in constant contact with the narcissist you decrease your recovery time from the trauma bond.
+Setting boundaries not only limits the interactions that you have with the narcissist, but it also prevents you from continuing your connection with the narcissist.
+When you remain in constant contact with the narcissist, you decrease your recovery time from the trauma bond.
 Setting boundaries creates a healthy space for you to process your emotions and thoughts.
-When you say connected to the narcissist consistently you are unable to process your experiences, emotions, and thoughts.
+When you say connected to the narcissist consistently, you are unable to process your experiences, emotions, and thoughts.
 I’m clear boundaries make it unclear for you to be able to recover from the trauma bond faster.
-Use the boundaries to reflect, and journal.
+Use the boundaries to reflect and journal.

 Seek Professional Help